 Continuous inventory is one of the physical inventory methods where all materials are counted at some month or point in the year.
-So, for example, in a bicycle spare part manufacturing company, they can count some materials in May and some in September.
+So, for example, a bicycle spare part manufacturing company can count some materials in May and some in September.

 In this method, counting inventories takes place throughout the year.
-The company has to make sure that all the materials are counted physically at least once in that year.
+The company has to ensure that all the materials are counted physically at least once that year.

 In this procedure, physical counting happens only for the randomly picked materials.
-Any differences find when compared with the balance sheet.
+Any differences found when compared with the balance sheet.
 Then the other materials are also counted.